FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 messages.

 ![File Uploads Successful](./screenshots/226_successfully_uploaded_cvr.png)

+**Remedies and Mitigations**

+In this situation, please double-check that you have: (a) chosen and uploaded the correct file, (b) not edited or tamper with the file in any fashion, and (c) are uploading a CSV file, not a JSON file.

 The time required for data import depends on the size of the file.
 Import time for the CVR file will depend on the number of ballot